apache/flink/docs/ops/deployment/cluster_setup.md

 After having extracted the system files, you need to configure Flink for the cluster by editing *conf/flink-conf.yaml*.

 Set the `jobmanager.rpc.address` key to point to your master node.
-You should also define the maximum amount of main memory Flink is allowed to allocate on each node by setting the `jobmanager.heap.size` and `taskmanager.memory.process.size` keys.
+You should also define the maximum amount of main memory Flink is allowed to allocate on each node by setting the `jobmanager.memory.process.size` and `taskmanager.memory.process.size` keys.

 These values are given in MB.
 If some worker nodes have more main memory which you want to allocate to the Flink system you can overwrite the default value by setting `taskmanager.memory.process.size` or `taskmanager.memory.flink.size` in *conf/flink-conf.yaml* on those specific nodes.